|Oracle® Enterprise Manager Cloud Administration Guide

 Allow Partial Deployment: Select this option to enable partial deployment.
 By default, when a deployment fails, the assembly instance, tier instance, and the Guest VMs that have been created are automatically deleted.
 But if partial deployment is enabled, this clean up activity is disabled.

 Software Library Top Folder: Select the top level folder in the Software Library in which user specific folders need to be created.
-This folder is used by the SSA users to save their environment and store their assemblies and templates.
+This folder is used by the SSA users to store their assemblies, templates, and deployment plans.

 Click Roles in the left panel to define the mappings between roles and other entities like zones, quota, and network profiles.
 The SSA administrator can control the quota that the SSA user can request which ensures that there is no over provisioning of cloud resources.